-Living Out of a Backpack: Our Db Backpack Review
+Living Out of a Backpack: My Db Backpack Review

 db rucksack Deep Sea Blue

 I'm a big fan of minimalistic living.
-I have been travelling the world whilst living out of a rucksack for the past eight years now, and I can't stress how nice it is for my brain - leaving a place, knowing I have everything I need on my back.
+I have been travelling the world whilst living out of a rucksack for the past eleven years now, and I can't stress how nice it is for my brain - leaving a place, knowing I have everything I need on my back.
 For me, personally, it's priceless.
-It almost goes without saying that when it comes to a rucksack, I'm gonna need something really decent.
-Enter the Db Rucksack and my Db Journey.
+It almost goes without saying that when it comes to a rucksack, I'm going to need something really decent.
+Recently Db Backpacks wrote to us and asked if we'd like to work with them, so let's see if they're backpacks are up to the challenge.
+This is my Db Journey.

 Db Rucksacks: Who They Are